ZeshanFayyaz/tucows-exercise-ai/README.md

 - **Expandable action set** – includes common support workflows like WHOIS updates, abuse escalation, billing, and more.
 - **Containerized setup** – everything runs through Docker Compose with one command.
 - **Unit tested** – core pieces (models, RAG, LLM integration) covered with simple pytest tests.
+- **Controlled action space** – the assistant selects from a predefined set of support actions.
+This guarantees consistent and schema-compliant outputs.
+It makes the system more reliable and integration-ready, while still leaving room to expand the action set over time.

 ---